 Local tips:

-• Scooter rentals are available in the app too, if you want a quicker way to get to the stadium than by foot
+- Scooter rentals and bike rentals are available, if you want a quicker way to get to the stadium than by foot.

 Private Parking Lots

 Numerous private parking lots and garages are located around Charles Schwab Field.
-These privately operated lots often offer varying rates for pricing.
+These privately operated lots often offer varying rates.
 Some may be closer to the stadium, while others may provide shuttle services for fans.
 You can check AirGarage, online parking apps, or look for signage near the stadium to compare prices and locations.

 Frequently Asked Questions About CWS Parking